THE ARCH MISSION FOUNDATION

 To increase the chances that our Archs will be found in the future, we aim for massive redundancy across a broad diversity of locations – a strategy that nature itself has successfully employed.
 To accomplish this we are designing Archs with many form factors that optimize mass, storage density, and durability.

-The Arch Mission is an initiative of the Arch Foundation, a 501(c)(3) Texas non-profit foundation, founded in 2016 and based in Houston, with team members in locations ranging from Los Angeles, to the DC Area, to Philadelphia and other locations.
+The Arch Mission is an initiative of the Arch Mission Foundation, a 501(c)(3) tax-exempt non-profit corporation founded in 2016 and based in Houston, with team members in locations ranging from Los Angeles, to the DC Area, to Philadelphia and other locations.